wiseman-timelord/RamDisk-SL-Runner/README.md

 Staus: Working.

 ### DESCRIPTION:
-- This is for automatically mounting a ramdisk before executing a specified program in the same folder, then unmounting the image after, to free up the memory.
-This is intended for a separate ~8192MB "Viewer" ramdrive, as apposed to the, "System" or "Cameras", one.
-This project was part of my useful ramdisk scripts, but I decided it was too specialized, so it got its own section.
-Again, this script can be adapted for other programs where there is a custom cache path.
+- This is for automatically mounting a ramdisk before executing a Second Life Viewer of choice, that are located in the same directory as the batch, after exiting the viewer, then the user will be in a loop, to, relog or go through processes of unmounting.
+This enables efficient management of memory.
+It is recommended, that the user utilizes a ~8192MB "Viewer" specific ramdrive, as apposed to combining with other ramdisks such as possibly, "System" or "Cameras", ones.
+The batch is created to be adaptable for other programs, where there are "Globals" of sorts, clearly marked near the top of the batch.

 ### PREVIEW:
 - Heres what it does basically...